There’s not much to say about these games. Most of them were either low-quality or unsuccessful because of the crash.

 1983 may have been the year of the second video game crash, but as we saw from the Appreciation articles, there was still quite a bit of innovation left in the industry.
 1983 was, after all, the year of the Challenger space shuttle, Microsoft Word, and phones with touchscreens.
 Let’s take a look at the titles that brought a lot to the table, but fell just short of earning their own appreciation article.

 Looking back, it’s amazing to think of just how many games had a downright wacky premise compared to the somber and “safe” franchises you’ll see nowadays.
-Outside of the odd, or in some cases, very odd indie game, you’ll usually end up stepping into the shoes of a tortured, yet endlessly bland, blank slate and go on a bunch of sidequests.
+Outside of the odd, or in some cases, very odd indie game, you’ll usually end up stepping into the shoes of a tortured, yet endlessly bland, blank slate and go on a series of sidequests.

 Why do story writers never give terra-forming its due respect?
 In science fiction especially, the whole process is glossed over, so that you can get right to the action.
 It couldn’t possibly be as interesting as laser battles, right?
 Wrong!
 Let’s take a look at a true forgotten classic after the jump.